PSDevChris/Twitch-Highlight-Lister/README.md

 You need a Twitch Token, a client id and the user_id of the streamer you want to download from.
 Twitch has a lot of documentation on this, so please get familiar with that first.

-# How to get the an your broadcaster id, client id and an oauth Token
+# How to get your broadcaster id, client id and an oauth Token

 - An easy way to get the Broadcaster ID is: https://www.streamweasels.com/tools/convert-twitch-username-%20to-user-id/
 - You need to register your application at: https://dev.twitch.tv/console/apps (a free Twitch Account is required)